-Since 2004, Andrew has been Director of after school programming at the Burbank School.
-He founded the BASEC organization in 2010 to expand the mission of bringing whole child, whole day programming to students throughout Belmont.
+After serving as Director of after school programming at the Burbank School from 2004 - 2010, Andrew founded the BASEC organization in 2010 to expand the mission of bringing whole child, whole day programming to students throughout Belmont.
 Because of his strong belief in the opportunities of the out-of-school time space, Andrew has worked to expand BASEC's impact, most recently with the expansion to Maynard.
 Andrew completed his undergraduate studies in politics, economics and law at Brandeis University and received his Master of Education from Lesley University.